Kuldeep7250/Healthcare_analysis_report_PowerBI/README.md

 # Healthcare Analysis Report

-The Healthcare Analysis Report is a comprehensive Power BI project designed to provide actionable insights into the healthcare industry.
-Through advanced data visualization techniques, this report addresses key objectives critical to understanding market dynamics, improving vendor selection, and optimizing pricing strategies.
+The **Healthcare Analysis Report** is a Power BI project that leverages healthcare data to deliver actionable insights.
+This project demonstrates the use of advanced data visualization techniques to enhance decision-making in the healthcare sector.

-# Key Objectives:
+## Key Objectives

-Analyze pricing trends across sub-categories and product groups.
+1. Analyze pricing trends across sub-categories and product groups.
-Identify top vendors and manufacturers by sales performance.
+2. Identify top vendors and manufacturers by sales performance.
-Highlight top-selling molecules/test types and their pricing trends.
+3. Highlight top-selling molecules/test types and their pricing trends.
-Compare prices of different dosage forms of the same product.
+4. Compare prices of different dosage forms of the same product.
-Assess the impact of weight on shipping and insurance costs.
+5. Assess the impact of weight on shipping and insurance costs.
-Evaluate the effectiveness of discounts on driving sales.
+6. Evaluate the effectiveness of discounts on driving sales.
-Identify geographic pricing trends.
+7. Identify geographic pricing trends.
-Explore the relationship between sales and packaging.
+8. Explore the relationship between sales and packaging.

-Visual Insights:
+## Visual Insights

-1.Clustered Column Chart: Count of molecular/test types by vendor.
+- **Clustered Column Chart**: Count of molecular/test types by vendor.
-2.Pie Chart: Distribution of product subcategories.
+- **Pie Chart**: Distribution of product subcategories.
-3.Stacked Bar Chart: Product count by manufacturer location.
+- **Stacked Bar Chart**: Product count by manufacturer location.
-4.Funnel Chart: Sales distribution by brand name.
+- **Funnel Chart**: Sales distribution by brand name.
-5.Cards: Display total shipping costs and total units sold.
+- **Cards**: Display total shipping costs and total units sold.
-6.Slicer: Filter by manufacturer location for tailored analysis.
+- **Slicer**: Filter by manufacturer location for tailored analysis.
-7.Text Box: Report title display.
+- **Text Box**: Display the report title.

-# Features:
+## Features

-Interactive Visualizations: Drill-down capabilities for detailed analysis.
+- **Interactive Visualizations**: Drill-down capabilities for detailed analysis.
-Data-Driven Insights: Supports strategic decision-making in healthcare.
+- **Data-Driven Insights**: Enables strategic decision-making in the healthcare sector.
-Power BI Collaboration: Published and shareable for teamwork and discussion.
+- **Power BI Collaboration**: Published reports for sharing and collaboration.

-This project showcases how healthcare data can be transformed into meaningful visual narratives, aiding stakeholders in making informed decisions.
+This project highlights how healthcare data can be transformed into meaningful visual narratives, providing actionable insights for stakeholders.